varelaerick/Portfolio/index.md

 ### **Google Analytics API - Ecommerce - Exploratory Data Analysis**

-* I built an Exploratory Data Analysis to get different insights about each of the traffic mediums of eCommerce.
+* I built an Exploratory Data Analysis to get different insights about each traffic medium of eCommerce.
 * The data was extracted using the **Google Analytics API** and split based on the traffic medium of the website. **Google Analytics API**.
-* With the analysis, we can be able to recognize patterns and differences between the traffic mediums.
+* With the analysis, we can recognize patterns and differences between the traffic mediums.
 * Also, I found a hypothesis to be tested.
-That Android users, who are New Visitors, are having problems with the page loading speed and mobile usability of the site raising the Bounce Rate of the website.
+That Android users, who are New Visitors, are having problems with the page loading speed and mobile usability of the site raising the website's Bounce Rate.
-* The project was recently commented on Kaggle and the code needs adjustments.
+* A Kaggle user recently commented on the project, and the code needs adjustments.

 <br/>
 <br/>